I’ve received a few reader emails recently, asking me what I think of different online and offline accounting packages, and which one I use.

 Speak to other colleagues to find out what they use, and search for reviews and tutorials for these packages online before making any commitment.

-It’s also very important to ask your bookkeeper or accountant for their advice prior to making a commitment; they’ll probably be very useful also when it comes time to set up your initial accounts.
+It’s also very important to ask your bookkeeper or accountant for their advice prior to making a commitment; they’ll probably be very useful also when it comes time to set up your initial accounts, so you can smoothly manage your money and data between the two of you as well.

 In my book, The Principles of Successful Freelancing, I cover some of the popular packages available.
 Here are six that I look at: